It occurs to me as I write this that we are surrounded. By dozens and hundreds and thousands of invisible, powerful, ever-changing things.

 So, what does this have to do with work?

 Your business tells a story about the product or services it sells and markets.
 It tells a story to its employees about what it means to work there.
 Employees have their own stories about what it means to work there.
-Sometimes the two differ.
+Sometimes those stories differ.

 Your resume is a story, your elevator pitch is a story, every time you think about asking for a raise or a promotion or a new assignment you are already telling yourself a story about why you do or don’t deserve it and what will happen if you do or don’t get it.